The battle for Arctic energy resources has begun, and Russia takes first place.

 Energy transport costs can sometimes cost more than the value of the resource itself.
 This also explains why the energy reserves in the north of Russia are only now being mined.
 It is one of Russia’s existential problems, what one knows and understands from Russian agricultural practises.
 Russia has fertile soils, Russia can easily feed its population.
 The problem is supply chain management, it takes a long time to get pretty much anywhere, that lead to no profits being made in the end.
 I would say it is a similar situation with the energy industry in Russia.
 But Russia can cope with this better than other northern countries.

-Russia of course knows that potentially between 7 and 15% of the world’s energy reserves lie dormant in the Arctic.
+Potentially 7 and 15% of the world’s energy reserves lie dormant in the Arctic.
+It is difficult to ascertain how much oil and natural gas exists in the Arctic, because most of it is undiscovered.
 Russia already has the world’s largest energy reserves, most of it in Siberia, as I have said in another article.
 Not all energy reserves can be exploited, of course, but with the right technology it would even be possible to produce some of these energy reserves profitably.

-Smaller Arctic countries like Norway are in a much worse position vis-à-vis Russia.
-Norway administers the island of Spitsbergen, an island in the Artic Ocean where a large part of the working population comes from Russia.
-As Russia claims the majority of the Arctic Sea for itself, which is exactly where the largest part of the Arctic energy resources is suspected, it will inevitably lead to conflicts with Norway.
+When it comes to economic activities that serve specific nation interests in the Arctic region, smaller Arctic countries like Norway are in a much worse position vis-à-vis Russia.
+Norway administers the island of Spitsbergen, an island in the Artic Ocean where a large part of the working population hails from Russia.
+As Russia claims her territorial waters for herself, which is exactly where most Arctic energy resources are suspected, this may conflict with Norway’s interests.
 In practical terms, Spitsbergen is the entrance point to the Arctic Sea.

-However, without NATO’s help, Norway is not in a position to assert its claims of sovereignty against Russia.
+However, without NATO’s help, Norway would not be in such a good position to assert its claims in the Arctic Ocean.
 Norway also suspects that large energy reserves still lie dormant near the Norwegian coast.
 The situation is ever more complex.
-Norway is able to prevent Russia from entering the North Atlantic.
+Norway may be able to prevent Russia from entering the North Atlantic.
 Norway can prevent Russia circumnavigate around Spitsbergen, Norway lies south of it.
 So Russia would find it difficult to ship energy resources to Europe.

 The warming of the Arctic means container shipping becomes more energy-efficient.